aeraki-mesh/website/content/en/docs/v1.0/tutorials/global-rate-limit.md

 EOF
 ```

-Using the aerakictl command to view the client's application log, you can see that the client can only successfully execute 5 requests per minute.
+Using the aerakictl command to view the client's application log, you can see that the client can only successfully send out 5 requests per minute.

 ```bash
 ➜  ~ aerakictl_app_log client meta-thrift -f --tail 10